oZelloX/QA-portfolio-/projects/api_shop/test_cases/get_product_by_id.md

 **Priority:** High
 **Type:** Functional
 **Preconditions:**
-- The API is accessible at `https://fakestoreapi.com/products/1`
+- The API is accessible at `https://fakestoreapi.com/products/{id}`
 - The user has Postman installed and a working internet connection
-- Product with specified ID exists
+- Product with ID = 10 exists

 ---